From

 that now,” I replied with a giggle.
 While I did the pregnancy test, my wife was

-busy with something else not expecting that it will turn out the way it did.
+busy with something else, not expecting that it would turn out the way it did.
 My

 children were so thrilled; their excitement eclipsed ours.
 They picked up the